mkm29/registry/README.md

   - [Performance Tuning](#performance-tuning)
   - [References](#references)

 ## Overview

 This setup creates a production-ready local Docker registry with:

+- **Docker Hub Mirror**: Acts as a pull-through cache that automatically intercepts and caches Docker Hub images
 - **TLS Security**: Self-signed certificates using CFSSL with proper certificate chain
-- **Pull-through Cache**: Caches images from Docker Hub to reduce bandwidth and improve speed
+- **Bandwidth Optimization**: Caches images locally to reduce repeated downloads from Docker Hub
 - **Distributed Tracing**: OpenTelemetry integration with Jaeger
 - **Metrics Collection**: Prometheus scraping with pre-configured dashboards
 - **Visualization**: Grafana dashboards for monitoring registry performance

+When properly configured, all `docker pull` commands for Docker Hub images will automatically use your local registry mirror, significantly improving pull speeds and reducing bandwidth usage.

 ## Prerequisites